makeyourownmaker/ParametricWeatherModel/README.md

   * Justify values used in command line argument range checks

 * Add unit tests:
-  * Setup travis CI or similar testing environment
+  * Setup GitHub Actions or similar testing environment
   * Find range of test cases where surface temperature and all parameters are known
     * Examples from the literature for each of the heat fluxes
       * Preferably observations